raphpap/ready_to_rumble/README.md

-Goal :
+# Goal :

-iOS app used to fill Boxe scorecards
+This basic iOS app can be used to fill Boxe scorecards.

-GTI350 - Team work
+# Motivation :
+This project was built as a teamwork for school.